-Our strategic objective is to be the worldwide leader in the research and development of ZFP gene regulation technology and to commercialize this technology broadly in pharmaceutical discovery, therapeutics for the treatment of human diseases, clinical diagnostics, and agricultural and industrial biotechnology.
+Our strategic objective is to be the worldwide leader in the research and development of ZFP gene regulation technology and to commercialize this technology broadly.
 The key elements of our strategy are as follows:

 Develop the Universal Gene Recognition Platform Across Multiple Applications.
 Our core competence, the generation of ZFP transcription factors for the regulation of genes in different organisms, creates leverage across many commercial applications.
 We intend to establish ZFP gene regulation as a widely accepted technology with applications and competitive advantages in each of our target markets.